SamuelFoc/Cerebro-Stream/Articles/FrontEnd/CSS/Introduction.md

 Try styling a simple HTML page using CSS.
 Experiment with different selectors, properties, and values to see how they affect the appearance of the page.

 In the next lesson, we will cover more advanced CSS topics, such as layout and responsive design.

+### GitHub Repository

+[Here](https://github.com/SamuelFoc/Cerebro-Stream-Projects/tree/main/FrontEnd/HTML/Start) and [here](https://github.com/SamuelFoc/Cerebro-Stream-Projects/tree/main/FrontEnd/HTML/Inheritance) you can find some additional files which could be helpful for this lesson.